 When she’s not working, Renee likes to spend time exercising outdoors, whether it’s swimming, rock climbing, or participating with UA’s student triathlon team, the Tri-Cats.
 “Anything ‘outdoorsy’ is a great way to relieve stress,” she says.

-As our chat came to an end, I asked Renee what she liked most about the MCB program and whether she had any advice for incoming students.
-“I love that the MCB major is broad enough to explore many options,” she tell me.
+I asked Renee what she liked most about the MCB program and whether she had any advice for incoming students.
+“I love that the MCB major is broad enough to explore many options,” she told me.
 “There is this great connection between what we’re learning in class and the lab.”

 Renee smiles wide as she gives me her last piece of advice, “Apply to UBRP!”

 Ben Zaepful has become something of a welcome staple around the MCB advising office.
 As a graduating senior and president of our undergraduate MCB Club, Ben often can be spotted near the office, having stopped by to chat with advisor Marisa Lester about club affairs, graduation, or simply to help out by giving one of our potential transfer students a tour.

 If most senior undergraduates are busy people, then Ben is decidedly very busy.
 Not only is he an Honors College ambassador and MCB Club president, Ben also is involved in publishing research and will be graduating with a triple major in MCB, Biochemistry, and Physiology with a minor in Mathematics.
 When I ask him what he does in his free time, he smiles and laughs.
 “This is the wrong semester for free time.
 There is only lab!”
 When I press him a bit further, Ben admits he does still make time to have fun with his friends, whether that’s climbing, hiking or relaxing with one of his other favorite pastimes: watching the UA men’s baseball team.